 Proof of English Proficiency - International students must demonstrate a satisfactory level of English proficiency.
 Any student whose native language is not English must submit an official TOEFL (Test of English as a Foreign Language) or IELTS (International English Language Testing System) score.
 The following TOEFL scores are required for admission: 213 or higher (computer-based); 80 or higher (Internet-based); or 550 or higher (paper-based).
 Students who have taken the Internet-based TOEFL test should have no individual section score lower than 20.
 Students who have taken the IELTS should have a minimum overall band score of 6.5 and no individual score lower than 6.0.
-International students who have completed courses equivalent to Stevenson University's ENG 151 and ENG 152 with a grade of "C" or better may possibly be considered for an exemption from the TOEFL or IELTS requirements.
+International students whose native language is English and who have completed courses equivalent to Stevenson University's ENG 151 and ENG 152 with a grade of "C" or better may possibly be considered for an exemption from the TOEFL or IELTS requirements.

 Transcripts and Certificates of Previous Academic Work - International students who have attended or who are currently attending a U.S. post-secondary institution must submit official transcripts from all institutions.
 Students who have completed post-secondary coursework outside of the U.S. must submit these records for evaluation directly to either World Education Services or the American Association of Collegiate Registrars and Admissions Officers.
 Transfer students who have completed less than 30 credits (as determined by an evaluation) will be required to submit an evaluation of the official secondary school transcript.